truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIO/ConfigMinioEnterpriseMNMD.md

 If not using sequential IP addresses, use sequentially numbered host names.
 Add network settings using either the **Network** screen.
 Enter host names on the **Global Configuration** screen.

 When creating the certificate, enter the system IP addresses for each system in **Subject Alternate Names**.
+If configuring MinIO in a MNMD cluster, enter the system IP addresses for each system in the cluster.

 {{< include file="/_includes/MinIoEnterpriseFirstSteps.md" >}}